-- (1) Operating profit for Mr. Joyce, Mr. Song, and Mr. Adel was based on Dine Brands' operating profit, while Business Unit operating profit for Mr. Cywinski and Mr. Johns was based entirely on their respective Business Units. - (2) Same Restaurant Sales and Traffic performance for Mr. Joyce, Mr. Song, and Mr. Adel was based 50% on Applebee's Business Unit performance and 50% on IHOP Business Unit performance, while Same Restaurant Sales and Traffic performance for Mr. Cywinski and Mr. Johns was based entirely on their respective Business Units. - (3) Net Development for Mr. Cywinski and Mr. Johns was based entirely on their respective Business Units.
+(1) Operating profit for Mr. Joyce, Mr. Song, and Mr. Adel was based on Dine Brands' operating profit, while Business Unit operating profit for Mr. Cywinski and Mr. Johns was based entirely on their respective Business Units.

+(2) Same Restaurant Sales and Traffic performance for Mr. Joyce, Mr. Song, and Mr. Adel was based 50% on Applebee's Business Unit performance, while Same Restaurant Sales and Traffic performance for Mr. Cywinski and Mr. Johns was based entirely on their respective Business Units.

+(3) Net Development for Mr. Cywinski and Mr. Johns was based entirely on their respective Business Units.